-- 130 been proposed earlier by Peltier and Marshall (1995).
-The CLIMBER-2 version used in this study is the same version as used by Willeit et al. (2019).
-They, which is slightly different from the earlier version used by Ganopolski and Brovkin (2017) with respect to the dust cycle scheme, the permafrost model and the regolith mask.
-Although the differences between these versions appear to be small, the underlying dynamics in the absence of forcing are different.
-We come back to this point in the discussion. - 135 Willeit et al. (2019) simulated the glacial cycles over the last 3 Myr, assuming scenarios about a long-term reduction in the volcanic-CO2 outgassing rate and gradual changes of ice-sheet substratum from regolith to hard-friction crystalline bedrock by glacial erosion (Fig. 1e), which we call the background condition (BC).
-Older BCs are characterized by higher volcanic CO2 outgassing rate and wider area of regolith (the continents are assumed to be fully covered by regolith at 3 Myr BP).
-The present-day BC consists of the volcanic outgassing rate of 5.3 Tmol C/yr and the distribution of regolith cover based on present-day - 140 observations, in which large parts of North America and Scandinavia are characterized by exposed crystalline bedrock.
+- 105 ice sheet model (Greve, 1997).
+This is the most comprehensive EMIC that, thanks to its exceptional simulation speed, still allows to perform the analysis required here, with a large number of Myr-scale simulations.
+The CLIMBER-2 in this study is the same version used by Willeit et al. (2019).
+They simulated the glacial cycles over the last 3 Myr, assuming scenarios about a long-term reduction in the volcanic-CO2 outgassing rate and gradual changes of ice-sheet substratum from regolith to hard-friction crystalline bedrock by glacial erosion (Fig. 1e), which we call the background condition (BC).
+Older BCs are - 110 characterized by higher volcanic CO2 outgassing rate and wider area of regolith (the continents are assumed to be fully covered by regolith at 3 Myr BP).
+The present-day BC consists of the volcanic outgassing rate of 5.3 Tmol C/yr and the distribution of regolith cover based on present-day observations, in which large parts of North America and Scandinavia are characterized by exposed crystalline bedrock.
 These temporal changes in BC underlie the simulated MPT accompanying the dynamical change from 41-kyr to ~100-kyr glacial cycles (Willeit et al., 2019).
-The simulated δ^{18} O (Fig. 1d, magenta) under the optimal scenario (Willeit et al., 2019) (Fig. 1e) is shown over the last 2 Myr.
+The simulated δO (Fig. 1d, magenta) under the optimal scenario 115 (Willeit et al., 2019) (Fig. 1e) is shown over the last 2 Myr.

 While we basically follow the previous model settings (Willeit et al., 2019), we here perform 1-Myr-scale simulations with temporarily fixed BCs, which are values taken from the optimal scenario at a specific time (Fig. 1e).
 Fixed BCs are not optimal for simulating observations faithfully but may make the interpretation of results easier.
-All simulations have been initialized using the same initial state, corresponding to an interglacial state obtained from a transient simulation of the last four glacial cycles, but with an ice-free Greenland (Willeit et al., 2019).
-However, the model runs were started from different points in time between 1.1 and 1.2 Myr BP for simulations over 1-0 Myr BP (and between 2.1 and 2.2 Myr BP for simulations over
+All simulations have been initialized using the same initial state, corresponding to an interglacial state obtained from a transient simulation of the last four glacial

-150 2-1 Myr BP), and thus from different initial astronomical configurations.
+120 cycles, but with an ice-free Greenland (Willeit et al., 2019).
+However, the model runs were started from different points in time between 1.1 and 1.2 Myr BP for simulations over 1-0 Myr BP (between 2.1 and 2.2 Myr BP for simulations over 2-1 Myr BP) and thus from different initial astronomical configurations.
 The initial 100-200 kyr data is removed from power spectral analyses (Appendix C).

 In order to understand the effects of different astronomical parameters, we conduct a series of sensitivity experiments.
-In each, the CLIMBER-2 is simulated runs for a fixed astronomical configuration or forced by an under a hypothetical astronomical forcing.
+In each, the CLIMBER-2 is simulated for a fixed astronomical configuration or forced by an hypothetical astronomical forcing.
 In the latter case, the amplitudes of eccentricity or obliquity variations are scaled up or down.
 A single 1.1-Myr simulation run takes roughly 14 days on a CPU core on the PIK HPC cluster (Xeon E5-2667v3 8C 3.2GHz, 335 Infiniband FDR14).